 - 1. e.
 Historical cost

 - 2. a.
 Economic entity

 - 3. d.
 Monetary unit

 - 4. f.
 Revenue recognition

 - 5. b.
-Going-concern
+Continuity (going-concern)

 - 6. c.
 Time-period

 - 7. h.
 Conservatism

 - 8. g.
-Expense recognition
+Expense recognition (matching)

-- a.
+- 1. and 2. - a.
 Yes, the event qualifies for recognition. - b.
 No, the agreement does not qualify for recognition because no financial statement element will be affected until at least one party to the contract performs its responsibility (the service is performed or money is actually exchanged). - c.
 Yes, the event qualifies for recognition. - d.
 Yes, the event qualifies for recognition. - e.
 No, this transaction does not qualify for recognition in the financial statements of the company because it does not affect the overall common stock of the company.
 This transaction is between two entities (the individual investors) that are separate from the company. - f.
 Yes, the event qualifies for recognition.

+- 1. and 2.

 - a.
 Qualify.

 - b.
 Does not qualify.
 The accounting equation has not been affected by ordering the product.
 When the cash register is delivered or paid for, one of the parties to the contract will have performed, and the transaction will qualify for recording.

 - c.
 Qualify.

 - d.
 Does not qualify.
 It has to do with the owner's personal transactions, not the company's transactions.

-- Does not qualify.
+- e.
+Does not qualify.
 The extension does not affect the accounting equation.
-Once e. one of the parties performs according to the contract (the store is occupied in April 2019 or rent is paid), the transaction will be recorded.
+Once one of the parties performs according to the contract (the store is occupied in April 2013 or rent is paid), the transaction will be recorded.

 - f.
 Qualify.

-- q.
+- g.
 Qualify.

-- Increase assets (cash) \$3,200 and increase stockholders' equity (revenue) 1. a. \$3,200. - b.
-Increase assets (accounts receivable) \$1,700 and increase stockholders' equity (revenue) \$1,700. - C. Increase assets (land) \$30,000 and decrease assets (cash) \$30,000. - d.
-Increase assets (supplies) \$900 and increase liabilities (accounts payable) \$900. - Decrease assets (cash) \$2,500 and decrease stockholders' equity e. (dividend) \$2,500. - f.
-Decrease assets (cash) \$550 and decrease liabilities (accounts payable) \$550. - Decrease assets (cash) \$800 and decrease stockholders' equity (expense) g. \$800. - h.
-Increase assets (cash) \$1,500 and decrease assets (accounts receivable) \$1.500. - Increase assets (cash) \$20,000 and increase stockholders' equity (common i. stock) \$20,000. - 2.
-For Transaction d, supplies were recorded as an asset at their historical cost the exchange price of the transaction.
-Later, as the supplies are used, the expense recognition principle will guide the amount of supplies that will be expensed.
-This application of this principle will be discussed more fully in Chapter 3.
+- 1. a.
+Increase assets (cash) \$3,200 and increase stockholders' equity (revenue) \$3,200. - b.
+Increase assets (accounts receivable) \$1,700 and increase stockholders' equity (revenue) \$1,700. - c.
+Increase assets (land) \$30,000 and decrease assets (cash) \$30,000. - d.
+Increase assets (supplies) \$900 and increase liabilities (accounts payable) \$900. - e.
+Decrease assets (cash) \$2,500 and decrease stockholders' equity (dividend) \$2,500. - f.
+Decrease assets (cash) \$550 and decrease liabilities (accounts payable) \$550. - g.
+Decrease assets (cash) \$800 and decrease stockholders' equity (expense) \$800. - h.
+Increase assets (cash) \$1,500 and decrease assets (accounts receivable) \$1,500. - i.
+Increase assets (cash) \$20,000 and increase stockholders' equity (common stock) \$20,000. - 2.
+For Transaction d, supplies were recorded as an asset at their historical cost- the exchange price of the transaction.
+Later, as the supplies are used, the matching principle will guide the amount of supplies that will be expensed.
+This application of the matching concept will be discussed more fully in Chapter 3.